-In order to optimize the number of parallel loads into Snowflake, it is recommended to create compressed data files that are roughly 10 MB to 100 MB in size.
+While performing Snowflake ETL, it is important to optimize the number of parallel loads into Snowflake.
+It is recommended to create compressed data files that are roughly 10 MB to 100 MB in size.

 Aggregate the smaller files to reduce processing overhead.
 Split the large files into a number of smaller files for faster load.
 This allows you to distribute the load between servers in the active Snowflake warehouse.